WELCOME TO THE GHAFFARI LAB

 Blood Cells travel in the body to bring oxygen to all tissues, fight infections and stop bleeding when needed.
 Billions of blood cells are produced daily from a few hematopoietic (blood forming) stem cells (HSCs) lodged in the bone marrow of the adults.
 This enormous capacity of hematopoietic stem cells to constantly generate blood declines gradually and derails with age.
 These age-related alterations are considered to be at the root of many blood disorders including malignancies.
 The work in the Ghaffari lab is focused on exposing mechanisms that maintain healthy blood stem and progenitor cell formation throughout life and that are perturbed in disease.
 Our ultimate goal is to explore these mechanisms to improve blood production for therapeutic purposes and to interfere with disease.

-Erythropoiesis and Red Blood Cells (RBCs).
-Produced in greatest numbers from hematopoietic stem cells through a process called erythropoiesis, RBCs (that lack a nucleus) carry oxygen to all tissues, remove carbon dioxide, remodel vessels and are essential for life.
+Erythropoiesis and Red Blood Cells (RBCs) Produced in greatest numbers from hematopoietic stem cells through a process called erythropoiesis, RBCs (that lack a nucleus) carry oxygen to all tissues, remove carbon dioxide, remodel vessels and are essential for life.
 Alterations in RBC production leads to anemia and many other blood disorders.
-Blood transfusion that is a remedy to many blood disorders is limited in supply.
-In vitro production of RBC by pluripotent stem cells is an alternative to transfusions but has been challenging given the limited stage-specific knowledge of red cell maturation.
-Ghaffari laboratory studies mechanisms that regulate RBC production.
-Our recent work suggests that metabolism is directly wired into RBC generation that we are exploiting to improve RBC production.
+Ghaffari laboratory studies mechanisms that regulate RBC production and their alterations in disease.
+Our recent work suggests that metabolism is directly wired into the generation of RBCs; we are currently pursuing these lines of investigations.